What Is GPS Satellite Tracking?

 GPS Satellite Trackers: How Accurate & Reliable Are They?

 Both navigation and tracking devices are accurate up to 1-2 meters (6 feet).
-However, military-grade 2way satellite GPS systems are significantly more accurate.
+However, military-grade 2-way satellite GPS systems are significantly more accurate.
 GPS navigation systems are usually installed in the vehicle and placed near the front windshield to acquire satellite signals.
 Since navigation units will always be placed in a location with a direct line of sight to the sky, they are purposely not engineered with a focus on antenna reception.
 However, GPS fleet tracking manufacturers place heavy emphasis on antenna design because of the covert nature of vehicle tracking applications.
-The end result is that GPS vehicle tracker systems are accurate and reliable in covert placement locations such as under the front/driver seat, glove box, and even underneath an automobile!
+The result is that GPS vehicle tracker systems are accurate and reliable in covert placement locations such as under the front/driver seat, glove box, and even underneath an automobile!

 Can Satellite Trackers Be Difficult To Operate?

 Realtime tracking devices are designed with the user experience (UI) in mind, making GPS messenger technology accessible to anyone.
 That includes parents wanting a realtime GPS for monitoring their teen driver to business partners wanting GPS units on company vehicles for auto theft security.
 GPS manufacturers such as BrickHouse Security, Global-Star Satellites, and our company, GPS Tracker Shop, have developed GPS devices with the end user in mind.
 This means creating portable GPS 2-way satellite messenger units and subscription-required asset trackers that can help you protect what matters most to you.
 How is this done?
 With web-based and software interfaces that are informative, intuitive, and engineered with a clean and simple display.
 Regardless, of whether you are using a GPS tracking app or a desktop application.
-More importantly, offering free technical support for the life of every product so you can secretly track a vehicle or asset!
+More importantly, it offers free technical support for the life of every product so you can secretly track a vehicle or asset!

 How Many Satellites Does GPS Need To Work?

-To work, your personal GPS tracker will need four satellites in order to determine your exact location.
+To work, your personal GPS tracker will need four satellites to determine your exact location.
 Three satellites are used for trilateration and the fourth is required to provide a fourth measurement that can correct any errors in the other three measurements.
 This also helps to improve the overall accuracy of the location.
 Pretty cool right?

 Our GPS system currently consists of a network of 31 satellites in orbit, with plans to add more in the future to improve coverage and performance.
 You can learn more about GPS satellites by clicking here.